 Look at the peak output power and the RMS figures.
 The peak output is the highest point the subwoofer can manage in short intervals.
 This figure is not designed to be continuous and could damage your subwoofer in the long-run.

 The RMS is the more important figure to look into.
 You want to blast your bass tones at a steady pass without causing damage to the system.
 The RMS refers to the continued energy output from the subwoofer consistently.
 For a reasonable price point, you can expect 300-500 watt subs that are great for performance.

-Even at a low price range, you would expect your speakers last a long while.
-To make sure of this, your subwoofer needs to be well-constructed.
+Even at a low price range, you would expect your speakers to last a long while.
+To make sure of this, your subwoofer needs to be well-constructed whether they are the best 12-inch or top-performing 15-inch subs.
 Look for polypropylene cones, cooper spun woofers, aluminum housing, and rubber surroundings if possible.

 Even if you managed to get one of the best and most reliably constructed sub for heavy bass, you still need a warranty.
-The warranty protects you and your subwoofer just in case there is damage.
+The warranty protects you and your subwoofer just in case there is damage or you are experiencing a blown speaker.
 Depending on where you plan to purchase the product, our expert team always advises asking the terms of the warranty.

 You can find ones with a 1 year all the way up to a 10 year warranty if you look hard enough.
 As a general rule of thumb, our experts always advise looking for longer warranties.